sonic-net/SONiC/doc/mgmt/SONiC_ConfigDB_default_value.md

 | Existed read API return default value. | Less code change, all app will get default value automatically. | There are hardcoded default value may different with Yang model, new default value from config DB may cause code bug. |
 | Existed read API keeps no change.      | When update existed code, can cleanup code to remove hard coded default value. | All apps need code update.                                   |

-## 2.2 Load yang model
+## 2.2 New class
  - YangModelLoader class
    - load table name to default value mapping to memory.

  - DefaultValueProvider class
    - Find default value information by table name and config DB key
    - Merge default value to API result.

+ - DBDecorator interface
+ - ConfigDBDecorator class
+   - This class contains all logic and knowledge for apply default to config DB query result.

 ## 2.3 Other code change
+ - DBConnector class add 2 new methods:
+   - void setDBDecorator(std::shared_ptr<swss::DBDecorator> &db_decorator);
+   - const std::shared_ptr<swss::DBDecorator> &getDBDecorator() const;

- - Following method will change to get default value from DefaultValueProvider
+ - Following class will add new parameter to ctor:
-   - ConfigDBPipeConnector_Native::_get_config(DBConnector& client, RedisTransactioner& pipe, map<string, map<string, map<string, string>>>& data, int cursor, bool withDefaultValue)
-   - ConfigDBConnector_Native::get_config(bool withDefaultValue)
+   - ConfigDBConnector_Native
-   - ConfigDBConnector_Native::get_table(string table, bool withDefaultValue)
-   - DBConnector::hgetall(const std::string &key, OutputIterator result, bool withDefaultValue)
-   - Table::get(const string &key, vector<FieldValueTuple> &values)

-## 2.4 API change

- - All existed API keep no change.
- - Add new API with 1 new parameter 'withDefaultValue'
-   - Example:
+   - ConfigDBPipeConnector_Native
-     - Current API:
+   - ConfigDBConnector

+ - Existed ctor for following class will mark as depracated:
-       - ConfiDBConnector::get_table(std::string table)
+   - ConfigDBConnector_Native
-     - New API:
+   - ConfigDBPipeConnector_Native
-       - ConfiDBConnector::get_table(std::string table, bool **withDefaultValue**)

-## 2.5 Other solutions
+## 2.4 Other solutions

 |                                                              | Pros                                                         | Cons                                                         |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |